Key Takeaways

 Shortlist two to three providers

-Start by filtering for insurers who write policies in your industry and region.
-Experience matters because a janitorial service contracting with school districts in Salem needs different coverage structures than a custom furniture builder selling to boutiques in Lake Oswego.
-Narrow to two or three providers who fit your priority from step two and understand the contract requirements common in your line of work.
-Once you have a shortlist, check Oregon general liability costs as a reference point to gauge whether their pricing falls within a reasonable range.
+Many insurers won't write policies for your trade, region or business size.
+Filtering first avoids wasted calls and irrelevant quotes.
+A janitorial service contracting with school districts in Salem needs different coverage structures than a custom furniture builder selling to boutiques in Lake Oswego — industry experience matters.
+Narrow to two or three providers that fit your priority from step two and understand contract requirements in your line of work.
+Check Oregon general liability costs as a reference point for whether their pricing is in range.

 4. 4

-• No coverage for your specific trade, such as hemp processing, marine repair or forestry support services
+• No coverage for your specific trade, like hemp processing, marine repair or forestry support services

-• Inability to issue same-day certificates when port facilities or timber sites require proof before entry
+• Can't issue same-day certificates when port facilities or timber sites require proof before entry

 • Exclusions for water damage or landslide-related claims, which matter for contractors and landscapers on the coast and in the West Hills

-• No option for hired and non-owned auto coverage when field technicians drive personal vehicles between service calls in Central Oregon
+• No hired and non-owned auto option when field technicians drive personal vehicles between service calls in Central Oregon

 5. 5